 Grossman Young & Hammond LLC

-Sandra has successfully represented individuals in diverse aspects of immigration law before the immigration courts, the Board of Immigration Appeals, and in Federal District Courts.
-She also represents clients in deportation defenses, detention and bond issues, the immigration consequences of criminal convictions, requests under the Freedom of Information Act (FOIA), waivers of inadmissibility, asylum, and adjustment of status and naturalization applications, among other matters.
+Sandra is actively involved in litigation, successfully advocating for individuals before the immigration courts, the Board of Immigration Appeals, and in Federal District Courts.
+She also represents clients in deportation defense, detention and bond issues, the immigration consequences of criminal convictions, requests under the Freedom of Information Act (FOIA), asylum, and adjustment of status and naturalization applications, among other matters.

 Washingtonian Magazine has repeatedly recognized Sandra as one of “Washington’s Top Lawyers”.
 She is an active member of the American Immigration Lawyers Association (AILA) and serves on AILA’s State Department Liaison Committee.
-Sandra is a former adjunct professor in immigration law at the Washington College of Law at American University and is a member of the Editorial Board of Bender’s Immigration Bulletin.
-Sandra presents and publishes frequently on the topic of immigration law and INTERPOL matters, and has been an invited commentator on CNN, CNN Español, Fox News, the BBC, and C-Span.
+In 2022, AILA awarded Sandra the Edith Lowenstein Memorial Award for Excellence in Advancing the Practice of Immigration Law.
+Sandra is a former adjunct professor in immigration law at the Washington College of Law at American University.
+Sandra presents and publishes frequently on the topic of immigration law and INTERPOL matters, appearing on CNN, CNN Español, Fox News, the BBC, and C-Span.
 Sandra regularly handles pro-bono client matters.
+She is fluent in Spanish.